percona/postgresql-docs/docs/index.md

 * [Patroni](https://patroni.readthedocs.io/en/latest/) is an HA (High Availability) solution for PostgreSQL.

-* [pgAudit](https://www.pgaudit.org/) provides detailed session or object audit logging via the standard PostgreSQL logging facility
+* [pgaudit](https://www.pgaudit.org/) provides detailed session or object audit logging via the standard PostgreSQL logging facility

-* [pgAudit set_user](https://github.com/pgaudit/set_user) - The `set_user` part of `pgAudit` extension provides an additional layer of logging and control when unprivileged users must escalate themselves to superuser or object owner roles in order to perform needed maintenance tasks.
+* [pgaudit set_user](https://github.com/pgaudit/set_user) - The `set_user` part of `pgAudit` extension provides an additional layer of logging and control when unprivileged users must escalate themselves to superuser or object owner roles in order to perform needed maintenance tasks.

 * [pgBackRest](https://pgbackrest.org/) is a backup and restore solution for PostgreSQL